 Elliot joined Raben after nearly eight years as a senior political appointee in the Obama administration.
 There he honed his skills in management, coalition building, implementing policy, advocating agency positions, and counseling senior leadership.
 He served as deputy assistant attorney general for legislative affairs at the Department of Justice, where he played significant roles in helping secure Senate confirmation for both Attorney General Loretta Lynch and Deputy Attorney General Sally Yates.
 Prior to Justice, he spent several years as assistant director for legislative affairs at U.S. Immigration and Customs Enforcement.

-Elliot previously worked as Judiciary counsel to now-Minority Leader Charles E. Schumer and started his career as a practicing attorney — first clerking for two federal judges, and then being accepted into to the Attorney General’s Honors Program, where he served as a Trial Attorney in the Justice Department’s Criminal Division.
+Elliot previously worked as judiciary counsel to Majority Leader Charles E. Schumer and started his career as a practicing attorney — first clerking for two federal judges, and then being accepted into the Attorney General’s Honors Program, where he served as a trial attorney in the Justice Department’s Criminal Division.

 - Deputy Assistant Attorney General for Legislative Affairs, U.S. Department of Justice

 - Assistant Director for Legislative Affairs, U.S. Immigration and Customs Enforcement

 - Judiciary Counsel, Senator Charles E. Schumer